GStreamer/cerbero/README.md

 $ ./cerbero-uninstalled -c config/cross-uwp-universal.cbc package gstreamer-1.0
 ```

-# Enabling Optional Features with Variants
+# Enabling and Disabling Optional Features with Variants

 Cerbero controls optional and platform-specific features with `variants`.
 You
 can see a full list of available variants by running: